YezanR/angular-date-converter/README.md

 ### Usage

-If you wish to convert a date from french to english of an input, use can add the 'p2-date-en-to-fr' directive:
+If you wish to convert a date from french to english of an input, you can add the 'p2-date-en-to-fr' directive:

     <input type="text" ng-model="user.date_of_birth" p2-date-en-to-fr >